andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 1) add driver path to PATH variable: `export PATH="/path/to/your/moodle/:$PATH"`
 2) start Selenium: `java -jar path/to/selenium-server-4.17.0.jar standalone`
 3) run test: `vendor/bin/behat --config /home/markus/moodledata_bht/behatrun/behat/behat.yml --profile chrome`

+### Adding a new feature (.feature file)
+After adding a new feature file, behat test environment has to be recreated.
+This can be done by running the following command:
+`php admin/tool/behat/cli/init.php`